elibroftw/blog.elijahlopez.ca/content/posts/university/ec-250-macroeconomic-analysis.md

 - a temporary increase in government spending can result in savings curve shifting left (lower desired national savings)
 - **crowding out** is when government spending (excess demand for resources) causes investment to decrease (due to the higher market-clearing interest rates)
 - Apparently "expected increase in future income" does not shift the savings curve down
+- **net export crowding**: if a fiscal expansion causes the local currency to appreciate, reducing the net exports.

 ### Shifts in the Investment Curve